Shoma-Asaka/mechanopharm-minimal/README.md

 ## Citation

+Before journal publication, please cite the specific archived GitHub/Zenodo release corresponding to the manuscript version you used.
-Please cite the accompanying **manuscript or preprint** as the primary scholarly reference.
+After journal publication, please cite the final published article as the primary scholarly reference.

-> If you use this repository in academic work, please cite the accompanying manuscript or preprint as the primary scholarly reference.
-After journal publication, this citation information should be updated to the final published article.
+> If you use this repository in academic work before the paper is formally published, please cite the tagged release associated with the manuscript stage together with its Zenodo record.
+After journal publication, please cite the final published article as the primary scholarly reference.

 A machine-readable citation file is included in `CITATION.cff`.